mqhub/Strategy-USDT-BullRunRider/README.md

 We split the goal in two:

-1. We focus on potentially big market moves, therefore, the strategy will be optimized for bull runs.
+1. We focus on potentially big market moves, therefore, the strategy is optimized for bull runs.

-2. We will take the clearest and most promising opportunities only.
-We will pass on everything else.
+2. We take the clearest and most promising opportunities only.
+We pass on everything else.

 ### Trading idea